 Finally, the veteran must have a limited net worth.
 Unfortunately, neither the VA nor Congress has defined "limited net worth," and it is up to each eligibility worker to determine whether or not the veteran's net worth is too high.
 Relevant factors include the veteran's age, diagnosis, and amount of unreimbursed medical expenses.
-Although there are no specific asset limits, there are some generally accepted guidelines: in order to be eligible, a veteran must have a net worth lower than $50,000 if single, or $80,000 if married.
 The veteran's home and car are not included in the calculation of net worth.

 The amount of the pension is increased if the veteran is housebound, or in need of regular aid and attendance.
 The amount of the pension is also increased based on the number of dependents the veteran has.